-- Mr. J. Golsen disclaims beneficial ownership of the shares over which Messrs.
+- (4) Mr. J. Golsen disclaims beneficial ownership of the shares over which Messrs.
 B. Golsen and S. Golsen and Ms. L. Rappaport each have sole voting and investment power.
 Messrs.
 B. Golsen and S. Golsen and Ms. L. Rappaport disclaim beneficial ownership of the shares that Mr. J. Golsen has sole voting and investment power.
 Messrs.
 B. Golsen and S. Golsen and Ms. L. Rappaport disclaim beneficial ownership of the shares owned of record by the LLC, except to the extent of their respective pecuniary interest therein.
 Mr. S. Golsen and Ms. L. Rappaport disclaim beneficial ownership of the shares owned of record by SBL and GPC and all shares beneficially owned by SBL LLC through the Family LLC, except to the extent of their respective pecuniary interest therein.
-Ms. L. Rappaport disclaims beneficial ownership of the 51,433 shares over which her spouse has sole voting and investment power over, and this amount excludes such shares.
-Mr. B. Golsen disclaims beneficial ownership of the 533 shares over which his spouse has sole voting and investment power, and this amount excludes such shares. - Includes: (a) 4,000 shares of Series B Preferred owned of record by the Family LLC; (b) 12,000 shares of Series B Preferred owned of record by SBL and (c) 4,000 shares Series B Preferred owned of record by GPC.
-Each holder of the Series B Preferred shall be entitled to one vote per share. - Includes 1,000,000 shares of Series D Preferred owned of record by SBL LLC.
-Each holder of the Series D Preferred shall be entitled to .875 votes per share. - (7) The address of LSB Funding is 350 Park Avenue, 14th Floor, New York, New York 10022.
-Represents 4,069,324 shares of common stock. - Represents one share of Series F Preferred, which entitles LSB Funding to a number of votes equal to 456,225 shares of common stock. - The address of BlackRock Global Investors is 40 East 52nd Street, New York, NY 10022. - (10) The address of Robotti & Company Inc. is 110 East 42nd Street, Suite 1100, New York, NY 10017. - (11) The address of Tontine Asset Associates LLC is 55 Railroad Avenue, Greenwich, CT 06830. - (12) The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, TX 78746.
+Ms. L. Rappaport disclaims beneficial ownership of the 1,433 shares over which her spouse has sole voting and investment power over, and this amount excludes such shares.
+Mr. B. Golsen disclaims beneficial ownership of the 533 shares over which his spouse has sole voting and investment power, and this amount excludes such shares. - (5) The address of LSB Funding is 350 Park Avenue, 14th Floor, New York, New York 10022.
+Represents 4,069,324 shares of common stock. - (6) Represents one share of Series F Preferred, which entitles LSB Funding to a number of votes equal to 456,225 shares of common stock. - (7) The address of BlackRock Global Investors is 40 East 52nd Street, New York, NY 10022. - (8) The address of Tontine Asset Associates LLC is 55 Railroad Avenue, Greenwich, CT 06830. - (9) The address of Robotti & Company Inc. is 110 East 42nd Street, Suite 1100, New York, NY 10017. - (10) The address of Dimensional Fund Advisors LP is Building One, 6300 Bee Cave Road, Austin, TX 78746. - 44 LSB Industries Proxy Statement